YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Framework
 ----------------

+The Mojito Framework consists of both a module and an application framework, which taken together provide the infrastructure upon which applications are built.
+The framework includes the base component, the event system, and management of navigation, views, and configuration.

-This diagram shows the relationship among the Mojito application, the Mojito core, mojits, and the runtime environments.
+This diagram shows the relationships among the Mojito application, the Mojito Core, mojits, and the runtime environments.
 The subsequent sections describe the elements in the diagram in more detail.